ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 Should this fail to launch or hang while launching, pass ``verbose_mapdl=True`` when using ``launch_mapdl``.
 This will print the output of MAPDL within Python and can be used to debug why MAPDL isn't launching.
-Output is limited on Windows due to the way MAPDL launches on Windows.
+On Windows, output is limited due to the way MAPDL launches.

-Default executable Location
+Default Executable Location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first time that you run PyMAPDL, it detects the
+available ANSYS installations.

-available ANSYS installations, normally under:
+On Windows, Ansys installations are normally under:

 .. code:: text

     C:/Program Files/ANSYS Inc/vXXX

-on Windows, and:
+On Linux, Ansys installations are normally under:

 .. code:: text

     /usr/ansys_inc/vXXX

-on Linux.

-If PyMAPDL successfully finds a valid ANSYS installation, it caches its
+If PyMAPDL finds a valid ANSYS installation, it caches its
 path in the configuration file, ``config.txt``, whose path is shown in the
 following code: